-However, that technology isn’t perfect and had some issues.
+However, that technology isn’t perfect and has some issues.
 The first and the most annoying would be hair tangles.
-It was a chore to clean as the standard brush can’t repel tangles even from shorter strands.
+Cleaning was a chore as the standard brush can’t repel tangles even from shorter strands.

 Shark address this with the new “PowerFins” upgrade, consisting of silicone blades around the roller.
 Another enhancement is these soft bristles, which I believe are there for picking up stuff like dust.

 The Blue arrow points to the “PowerFins” upgrade Shark put in the Vertex line.